d4software/QueryTree/README.md

 4. Visit [http://localhost:5000/]() in your browser.
 You should see the QueryTree application

+If you would like to run QueryTree with your own local development settings, you can add a Web/usersettings.json file containing a modified copy of appsettings.json.
+Settings in this file will override appsettings.json.
+However, this file will be ignored by git.

 ### Running the Tests

 To run the automated tests in this project, cd into the "Tests" folder, then type: